peterson-tim-j/AWAPer/README.md

 # Getting Started
 To get started using the package, following these steps:

-1. Download the zipped package.
+1. Download the latest release of the package from https://github.com/peterson-tim-j/AWAPer/releases.
 1. Unzip the package on your local machine.
 1. Rename the unzipped "AWAPer-master" folder to "AWAPer".
 1. Open R.